SpiralOutDotEu/dockervel/README.md

 * Containers managed with docker-compose
 * Lightweight as it is mostly based in Linux Alpine base image of 5MB.
 * Using Docker-composer version 2 (new)
+* Run PhpUnit test with `dunit`

 ###Containers included
-* Nginx 1.8.0 & PHP 5.6 running in Alpine
+* Nginx 1.9 & PHP 7 running from official versions
 * MariaDB 5.5 running in Alpine
 * Redis running in Alpine
 * Composer PHP running in Alpine.
-* Artisan running in Debian (alpine is missing some PHP packages)
+* Artisan running in Debian
 * NodeJS with gulp, grunt and bower -g installed in official node:4.2.2-slim base image
 * Volumes mounted as containers